njng2/ReadMe/README.md

 The projects I am currently working on are:

 []StonkStache- an educational tool for users who are interested in investing in a stock of their choice
+[] BB_remindme- an server reminder bot that reminds users when assignments are due and allows them to add tasks to google calendar

 https://dsc.community.dev/hunter-college/